-11.1 The following novel genotypic and phenotypic characteristics were identified for
+11.1 The following novel genotypic and phenotypic characteristics were identified for GMO papayas:

-GMO papayas:

 Novel Genotypic and Phenotypic Associated Potential Adverse Effect

 Characteristics

-Expression of PRSV CP, NIb, NptII and Potential for gene flow to wild relatives
+Expression of PRSV CP, PLDMV CP, Potential for gene flow to wild relatives

-UidA gene of papaya;
+NIb, nptII and uidA gene of papaya;

 Potential for horizontal gene transfer;

 Potential impact on soil microbial

 diversity

-Resistance to PRSV Potential to become a weed
+Resistance to PRSV and PLDMV Potential to become a weed

 Production of PRSV proteins, neomycin Potential production of harmful

+phosphotransferase II and substances

+β-glucuronidase

-12. Evaluation of the Likelihood of the Adverse Effect being Realized
+12. Evaluation of the Likelihood of the Adverse Effect being Realised

 12.1 Potential for gene flow to wild relatives: Gene transfer between GM varieties of papaya plants and wild relatives can take place through interspecific pollination.
-However, no native species of the Caricaceae family is known to occur in Hong Kong, and its closest related family, Moringaceae does not occur naturally in Hong Kong (34).
-Since crosses between papaya species with other genera in the same family failed to produce viable offspring, suggesting that inter-family cross is unlikely to be successful (25).
+However, no native species of the Caricaceae family is known to occur in Hong Kong, and its closest related family, Moringaceae does not occur naturally in Hong Kong (47).
+Since crosses between papaya species with other genera in the same family failed to produce viable offspring, suggesting that inter-family cross is unlikely to be successful (29).
 As such, it is highly unlikely that other plant species in this region would be susceptible to potential gene contamination from GM papayas because of species barrier.
 The potential for gene flow of GM papayas to its wild relatives does not exist in Hong Kong.

-12.2 Potential for horizontal gene transfer: Horizontal gene transfer is defined as a stable transfer of genetic material from one organism to another without reproduction or human intervention (35).
-This phenomenon could occur between bacteria and is considered a significant source of genome variation (36).
+12.2 Potential for horizontal gene transfer: Horizontal gene transfer is defined as a stable transfer of genetic material from one organism to another without reproduction or human intervention (48).
+This phenomenon could occur between bacteria in the environment or the digestive tract and is considered a significant source of genome variation (49).
 Some concerns have been raised that engineered traits could be transferred to non-target organisms via horizontal gene transfer and thereby threaten environmental and animal safety.
+But no finding has been reported on genetic contamination of GM papayas and its risks via bacteria.

 12.3 This topic has received considerable attention from numerous expert panels held under the auspices of various national and regional regulatory systems as well as international bodies such as the Organization for Economic Cooperation and Development, the World Health Organization or the Food and Agriculture Organization.
-Based on available scientific evidence, horizontal gene transfer from GM plants to other organisms is deemed to be an extremely rare phenomenon and to date no environmental harm as a result has been reported (35, 37, 38, 39, 40, 41).
+Based on available scientific evidence, horizontal gene transfer from GM plants to other organisms is deemed to be an extremely rare phenomenon and to date no environmental harm as a result has been reported (48, 50, 51, 52, 53, 54).

-12.4 It was reported that the soil cultivated with transgenic papaya had increased populations of kanamycin resistant bacteria, actinomycetes and fungi compared with non-transgenic papaya (15).
-On the other hand, assessment of Huanong-1 has not shown any significant difference in count of bacteria, fungi and actinomycetes between the transgenic and non-transgenic plot (16).
+12.4 It was reported that the soil cultivated with transgenic papaya had increased populations of kanamycin resistant bacteria, actinomycetes and fungi compared with non-transgenic papaya (19).
+On the other hand, assessment of Huanong-1 did not show any significant difference in count of bacteria, fungi and actinomycetes between the transgenic and non-transgenic plots (20).
 Since the soil already contained kanamycin resistant microbes, there was no conclusive evidence to demonstrate the association of the genetic modification with the increase in the kanamycin resistant microbial populations, which could also be the result of increased total microbial populations in the soil.

-12.5 Given the fact that antibiotic resistance genes, often located on mobile genetic elements, are already widespread in bacterial populations and that horizontal gene transfer events from transgenic plants to bacteria are supposed to occur at extremely low frequencies and have not yet been detected under field conditions, it is highly unlikely that antibiotic resistance genes used as markers in transgenic crops would contribute to any spread of antibiotic resistance in bacterial populations (42).
+12.5 Given the fact that antibiotic resistance genes, often located on mobile genetic elements, are already widespread in bacterial populations and that horizontal gene transfer events from transgenic plants to bacteria are supposed to occur at extremely low frequencies and have not yet been detected under field conditions, it is highly unlikely that antibiotic resistance genes used as markers in transgenic crops would contribute to any spread of antibiotic resistance in bacterial populations (55).